-Achievement: Each year on the state math, reading and science assessments, currently the READY EOG and End-of-Course (EOC) Assessments, we will significantly increase the percentage of students scoring proficient levels.
-Proficiency is defined by students scoring a level 3, 4 or 5.
+North Carolina College and Career Ready (CCR) Achievement: With a mission academic rigor, MCA's proficiency goals incorporate on achievement levels on state assessments.
+Each year on the state math, reading and science assessments, currently the READY EOG and End-of-Course (EOC) Assessments, we will significantly increase the percentage of students scoring CCR levels.
+CCR is defined by students scoring a level 4 or 5.
 A significant increase is defined as a 10% reduction in the percent of students scoring at non-proficient levels (1 or 2) relative to the previous year.
 The assessment scores in Year 1 of the charter establish the baseline for measuring this goal.
 Assessment scores in year two provide the initial baseline comparison.
-If in any prior year, proficiency is at or above 90%, we will increase said proficiency by 1%, or meet or exceed the performance of demographically similar area schools.
-In year one, without a baseline comparison, our school will meet or exceed the performance of demographically similar area schools.
+If in any prior year, College and Career Readiness is at or above 90%, we will increase said proficiency by 1%, or meet or exceed the performance of demographically similar area schools.
+In year one, without a baseline comparison, the school will meet or exceed the CCR performance of demographically similar area schools.

-Growth: We will use NWEA's Measures of Academic Progress-MAP to track academic growth each year of the charter contract in grades K-8.
+Growth: We will use the NWEA Measures of Academic Progress (MAP) to track academic growth each year of the charter contract in grades K-8.
 The nationally normed MAP assessments provide RIT score targets for achievement and growth in math, English language arts and science 3 times per year.
 RIT scores are the NWEA equivalent of scale scores.
 In the fall of each year, NWEA provides every student with a spring RIT growth target representing the average fall to spring growth for students nation-wide in their grade level with similar fall RIT scores and test histories (when applicable).
 As students matriculate and improve their RIT score, NWEA adjusts growth expectations accordingly.
 These adaptive, research-based growth expectations ensure that each student has a growth target unique to their academic needs.

 Each grade-level will meet or exceed 100% of spring RIT growth targets in English language arts, math and science annually.
 All students with fall and end year scores will be included in NWEA's grade-level calculations of "Overall Percent of Projected RIT Met or Exceeded."

-NC SPG: At the time of application, many details of North Carolina's School Performance Grade (SPG) calculation have not been finalized.
-Current documentation suggests that 80% or more of a schools final grade will be determined by the performance component, a measure of average student proficiency on the EOGs and EOCs.
+NC SPG: At the time of application, many details of North Carolinas School Performance Grade (SPG) calculation have not been finalized.
+Current documentation suggests that 80% or more of a school's final grade will be determined by the performance component, a measure of average student proficiency on the EOGs and EOCs.
 This will range from 0% to 100%.
 The remaining 20% of total SPG points will be determined by the results of a value-added student growth model.
-Our focus on proficiency as well as growth aligns to North Carolina's accountability expectations for 2015 and beyond.
+MCA's focus on proficiency as well as growth aligns to the state of North Carolina's accountability expectations for 2015 and beyond.
 Because initial results for both the performance component and the value-added model are not yet released, baseline results are also unavailable for goal setting.